Depressurizer/Depressurizer/README.md

 If you right click on the game list, there are options to add categories, remove categories, or alter the Favorite setting for the selected games.

+#### Game Filtering

+There are a few ways to filter your game list.

+You can use simple category filtering, which lets you select a category and view all games in that category.
+You can also view all games, all "favorited" games, or all games not assigned to any category.

+You can also use advanced filtering, which lets you view games based on combinations of categories.
+In order for a game to be displayed, it must match the criteria that you specify.
+ - **Allowed** is indicated by a green checkmark.
+If any categories are Allowed, then only games that are in *at least one* of these categories will be displayed.
+It's not necessary to allow categories all the time: if no categories are set to allowed, then the filtering ignores this criteria.
+ - **Required** is indicated by a blue circle.
+Only games that are in *all* Required categories are displayed.
+ - **Excluded** is indicated by a red X. Only games that are in *no* Excluded categories are displayed.

+This advanced filtering can be useful to find games that are not categorized the way that you want.
+You can use it to find games that are in two categories that should be mutually exclusive by setting them both to Required.
+If you have a set of categories where all your games should be in at least one, you can set all of them to Excluded to find games that are in none of them.

+Finally, you can always type into the Search box to find games with particular names.
+It will filter your current view to only games which have names that contain your search term.

 #### Autocategorization

 Autocategorization in Depressurizer is based around different schemes that determine what categories to add to (or remove from) each game.
 These schemes are configurable, and are referred to as "AutoCats".